 The Critical Language Scholarship (CLS) Program, launched in 2006, is a program of the U.S. Department of State, Bureau of Educational and Cultural Affairs offering intensive summer language institutes in thirteen critical foreign languages.
 The CLS Program is part of a U.S. government effort to expand dramatically the number of Americans studying and mastering critical foreign languages.
-In its inaugural year, the CLS Program offered intensive overseas study in six critical need foreign languages; in 2012, scholarships were awarded for thirteen languages, including Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Turkish, and Urdu.
+In its inaugural year, the CLS Program offered intensive overseas study in six critical need foreign languages; Currently, scholarships are being awarded for numerous languages, including Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Swahili (new!), Turkish, and Urdu.
 The selection process is administered by American Councils for International Education and the Program is administered by American Councils for International Education and The Ohio State University/Ohio University.

 The CLS Scholarship provides fully-funded, group-based intensive language instruction and structured cultural enrichment activities overseas each summer for US undergraduate and graduate students at one of several summer institute locations.
 Currently, there are Summer Institutes in Azerbaijan, Bangladesh, China, Egypt, India, Indonesia, Japan, Jordan, Korea, Morocco, Oman, Russia, Turkey, but interested students should check the website for updates.
 Typically, students receive about 20 hours per week of classroom instruction and participate in extensive community engagement activities.
 Some programs (where students arrive with prior language knowledge) require that students use only the host language.
 Housing situations range from home stays to hotels.
 Applicants should check the CLS website for details about each placement.